UNITED STATES

 Why am I receiving this proxy statement?

 This proxy statement contains information related to the solicitation of proxies for use at our 2005 annual meeting of shareholders, to be held at 12:00 p.m., Eastern Daylight Savings time, on Tuesday, May 31, 2005 at the Quality Inn, 7230 Engle Road, Middleburg Heights, Ohio 44130, for the purposes stated in the accompanying Notice of Annual Meeting of Shareholders.
 This solicitation is made by U-Store-It Trust on behalf of our Board of Trustees.
-“We,” “our,” “us” and the “Company” refer to U-Store-It Trust.
+We, our, us and the Company refer to U-Store-It Trust.
 This proxy statement, the enclosed proxy card and our 2004 annual report to shareholders are first being mailed to shareholders beginning on or about April 29, 2005.

 Who is entitled to vote at the annual meeting?